 Some motherboards list the devices with their generic names.
 Other motherboards list the full device names, so we have to select TSSTcorp CDDVDW SH-222AB to boot from DVD.

 Also, most motherboards with UEFI will list USB devices twice, one plain and one as UEFI, as we see with the KingstonDT 101 USB thumb drive.
-It's usually best to select the UEFI option in those circumstances.
+It's usually best to select the UEFI option in those circumstances, especially for modern OSs, such as Windows 8.1 and 10.

-The great advantage of the boot menu is that it's a one-time deal; it will only change the boot order for a single boot.
-Next time we reboot the system, the boot order will be restored to default.
+The significant advantage of the boot menu is that it's a one-time deal; it will only change the boot order for a single boot.
+Next time we reboot the system, the boot order will be restored to the default.

 This is perfect when installing an operating system.
 We don't want to boot to the installation media again after the first reboot.